JeffersonLab/jaws/README.md

 ### Tombstones
 To unset (remove) a record write a [tombstone](https://kafka.apache.org/documentation.html#compaction) record (null/None value).
 This can be done with the provided scripts using the --unset option.
 The tombstone approach is used to unregister, unsuppress, unacknowledge, and unset active alarming.

-### Acknowledgements
-The alarm system supports acknowledgements - alarms that move in and out of an alarming state too quickly for users to notice can be emphasized by registering them as "latching", so they require acknowledgment.
-Since acknowledgements need to be tied to a specific instance of an alarming message alarm acknowledgements are placed on the same topic as alarming messages (active-alarms) to ensure messages are ordered (on a single partition).
-Since they share the active-alarms topic, acks are also typed - for example EPICS acknowledgements include severity for timing purposes - an ack on a MINOR alarm does not interfere with a new MAJOR alarm that may happen before the MINOR ack is delivered (an untyped ack could inadvertantly acknowledge a more severe alarm than was intended by the user).

-**Note**: Acknowledgements add attention to alarms that toggle active _quickly_, whereas shelving removes attention from alarms that go active _frequently_.

 ### Headers
 The alarm system topics are expected to include audit information in Kafka message headers: